- Find meetings near you

 - Low platelet count

 These risk factors can also increase the mortality of delirium tremens.
-According to research, those with head injuries have an 11% mortality rate from DT compared to the average 1-4% mortality rate.3
+According to research reported in the Journal of Clinical and Experimental Hepatology, those with head injuries have an 11% mortality rate from DT compared to the average 1-4% mortality rate.

 How Is Delirium Tremens Treated?

 Delirium tremens is a medical emergency that requires immediate treatment.
-Treatment is provided to relieve symptoms, prevent complications, and reduce the risk of permanent side effects or death.4
+Treatment aims to relieve symptoms, prevent complications, and reduce the risk of permanent side effects or death.

 Physical Exams and Testing

-When you seek medical care for DT, your health care provider performs a physical exam, monitoring you for the following delirium tremens symptoms:4, 5
+When you seek medical care for DTs, your health care provider performs a physical exam, monitoring for the following symptoms:

 - Irregular or rapid heartbeat